VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   * Prometheus remote write protocol via `http://<vmagent>:8429/api/v1/write`.
 * Prometheus relabeling can be applied to all the collected metrics.
 See [these docs](#relabeling).
 * Additional labels can be added to all the collected metrics before sending them to remote storage.
-  Just pass these labels to `-remoteWrite.label` command-line flag: `-remoteWrite.label="labelName=labelValue"`.
+  Just pass these labels to `-remoteWrite.label` command-line flags: `-remoteWrite.label="labelName=labelValue"`.
 * Collected metrics can be sent simultaneously to multiple remote storage systems by providing multiple `-remoteWrite.url` args.
 * Works in environments with unstable connections to remote storage.
 If the remote storage is unavailable, the collected metrics are buffered at `-remoteWrite.tmpDataPath` until free space is available.
 The buffered metrics are sent to remote storage